 The number is 1-800-898-7180.

-Although it's theoretically reachable at any time of day, the line is sometimes unavailable due to system maintenance.
+Although it's theoretically reachable at any time of day and seven days a week, the line is sometimes unavailable due to system maintenance.

 When you call, the line will first ask you pick your language preference between English (press 1) and Spanish (press 2).
 Next, it will ask you to enter your A-number.
 This is your unique nine-digit identification number, which you can find on most of your court documents including your Notice to Appear or NTA (the document that begins the removal process).
 If your A-number has only eight digits, start by entering a "0."

 Once you enter your A-number, the system might respond that your number does not match one in the system or it has not yet been filed with the immigration court.
-If you receive this message, you might want to enter your number one more time to be sure you did so correctly.
+If you receive this message, try entering your number one more time, to be sure you did so correctly.
 If you still receive this message, then you have not been given a first hearing date yet.

 If you have not been given your first hearing date, you should call the line at least once a week to check on your case.
 While the U.S. government should mail you notification of this first hearing date, these notices can get lost in the mail or sent to the wrong address.
 If you miss your first hearing, you could be ordered removed in your absence ("in absentia"), so it is in your interest to check the line frequently.